BYU-Idaho Assessment Process

 b.
 Indirect assessments: Indirect assessments may include student surveys or focus groups, alumni surveys, etc.

 3. Plan Learning Experiences / Curriculum: Learning experiences for university outcomes occur primarily within courses and programs (although co-curricular activities may be used to enhance student learning as well).
-The way in which programs support each of the university outcomes could be shown in a format such as the following:
+The way in which programs support each of the university outcomes could be shown in this way (link).

 4. Collect and Analyze Data for Continuous Improvement: Assessment data should be summarized in a way that facilitates discussion of student learning across the university.
 Key program-level assessment results, CLA results, and other assessment data should be summarized and published in an appropriate format.
 Assessment results are reviewed by Curriculum Council and the university administration.
 Areas of strength and plans for improvement are noted.
 Improvement efforts could involve changes to the curriculum, new initiatives that focus on specific learning outcomes, etc. Assessment results are communicated to the campus community, accreditation teams, and other stakeholders as needed.